 In 2017 Catherine completed her first short film as producer, Wale, which toured film festivals to great acclaim, was shortlisted for the 2019 Academy Awards and nominated for a BAFTA for Best British Short Film in January 2019.

-Sophie Alexander joined the Imaginarium in 2015, working alongside the Producers and Executive Producers on an array of projects, including; Breathe, directed by Andy Serkis and starring Andrew Garfield and Claire Foy, The Ritual, directed by David Bruckner, starring Rafe Spall and most recently Death and Nightingales, a television show for BBC2, directed by Allan Cubitt and starring Matthew Rhys, Ann Skelly and Jamie Dornan.
+Sophie Alexander joined the Imaginarium in 2015, working alongside the Producers and Executive Producers on an array of projects, including; Breathe, directed by Andy Serkis and starring Andrew Garfield and Claire Foy, The Ritual, directed by David Bruckner, starring Rafe Spall, Death and Nightingales, a television show for BBC2, directed by Allan Cubitt and starring Matthew Rhys, Ann Skelly and Jamie Dornan, and most recently as Associate Producer on No One Gets Out Alive for Netflix, directed by Santiago Menghini and starring Cristina Rodlo and Marc Menchaca, and the upcoming release Next Goal Wins.

-Sophie has recently produced Wale, shortlisted for the 2019 Academy Awards and nominated for a 2019 BAFTA for Best British Short Film.
+Sophie produced the critically acclaimed short film Wale, which was shortlisted for the 2019 Academy Awards and nominated for a 2019 BAFTA for Best British Short Film.

 Elisa joined Imaginarium in 2016 as a Reader for Film and TV and worked as a Researcher on the supernatural horror The Ritual directed by David Bruckner and starring Rafe Spall.
 Previously, she interned at a number of production companies including Heyday Films, BBC Films and Wildgaze Films.